-Editor’s note: Want a similar face mask experience at home?
-Check out the L’Oréal Paris Pure-Clay Exfoliate & Refining Face Mask, which addresses deep clogged pores to help minimize their appearance.
+Editor’s note: To get a similar face mask experience at home, check out the L’Oréal Paris Pure-Clay Exfoliate & Refining Face Mask, which addresses deep clogged pores to help minimize their appearance.

 This step consists of the application of a toner, serum, and moisturizer.
-Most estheticians will apply sunscreen if your appointment is during the daytime.
+Most aestheticians will apply sunscreen if your appointment is during the daytime.

-After your extraction facial is complete, your esthetician will share skin care tips along with product recommendations to address all of your skin care concerns.
+After your extraction facial is complete, the aesthetician will share skin care tips along with product recommendations to address all of your skin care concerns.

-Now, what should you do after an extraction?
-If you receive your extractions as part of a facial, you can follow your aesthetician’s advice.
+If you receive your extractions as part of a facial, you should follow your aesthetician’s advice on what to do afterward.
+They’ll fill you in on any aftercare.
 You’ll also want to keep in mind what we mentioned above—that extractions don’t magically prevent blackheads from returning.
-You’ll want to develop a complete skin care for managing blackheads.
+You’ll want to develop a complete skin care routine for managing blackheads.

 Now that you’ve learned about blackhead extraction, you may be interested in expanding your knowledge of other types of acne.
 Next, read our article, Can You Remove Whiteheads?
 Everything You Need to Know.